Quick Summary

 The pristine white marble of the Taj Mahal.

-The caves such as Ajanta and Ellora are the deeper aspects of the ancient Indian architectural art form.
-It served as a monastery having elaborate frescoes, and sculptures.
-These structures chronicled histories and various other religious stories which reflected the architectural and artistic prowess of those times.
+Caves such as Ajanta and Ellora are the deeper aspects of ancient Indian architectural art.
+They served as a monastery with elaborate frescoes and sculptures.
+These structures chronicled histories and other religious stories, reflecting those times’ architectural and artistic prowess.

-The oldest architecture in India is the Sanchi Stupa, situated in Madhya Pradesh.
+The oldest building in India is the Sanchi Stupa in Madhya Pradesh.
 Built-in the 3rd century BCE, this ancient structure is a significant example of Buddhist architecture.
 The stupa features a dome-shaped design and is surrounded by beautifully carved gateways.
 It serves as a symbol of India’s rich cultural heritage and historical importance.

 Balkrishna Doshi was India’s first architect, known for his significant contributions to architecture.
 He recently passed away at the age of 95.
-Doshi was the first Indian architect to receive the prestigious Pritzker Architecture Prize, which honors outstanding work in the field.
+Doshi was the first Indian architect to receive the prestigious Pritzker Architecture Prize, which honors outstanding work.
 His legacy continues to inspire future generations of architects in India and beyond.

 Got a question on this topic?